 GET ON SET EXPERIENCE

 Once you’ve got a base makeup portfolio in place, it’s time to start getting some real on-set experience.
+If you're wondering how to get a makeup artist job on TV or in film, we'd recommend that you get as much on set experience as you can.
 In an ideal world, you’d assist a makeup artist on a shoot and be paid for your time as a qualified artist.
 Unfortunately, most media makeup artists interested in film and TV have to volunteer their time on student films or low budget productions.
 The Freelancer Club is strongly against the unpaid aspect of this approach.
 If there is no budget to pay the team, ask for a percentage of any profits or compensation of some form for your time.
 Media makeup artists tend to be last on the list so raise your voice and make sure you're getting paid in some form for your services.

 Whilst on set gaining experience, it’s prime time for networking.
 Get to know the players, cast, crew and influential personnel who may call on you in the future.
 The big breaks for makeup artists starting out tend to come when a small production they were working on blows up and you’re asked to come aback when the budget grows.
 Make sure to bring business cards and don't be shy to hand them out.
 A quick link to you portfolio via your phone is also handy to show your work to anyone that's interested.